Robohuskie2574/Robohuskie2574.github.io/README.md

     bundle install

 ### TODO/IDEAS:
+Update Sponsors list

+2024 Schedule

-Add a team info page?
+Add a team info page (list members?)

 Ways to convince new members to join? (videos, a list of reasons to join?)
-BEFORE 2024-2025 info meeting.